keybraker/greely/README.md

 # Lexical and Grammatical Analyzer for Greek with the use of Flex Bison

-A new way to interpret and understand natural human language.
+A new way to interpret and understand natural human language with Greek being the language of focus.
-Greek as first language to be worked on.
-Ai that understands and learns the human language and you.

 ### Example